temporalio/edu-ai-workshop-agentic-loop/codespaces.md

 To open some work terminals, navigate back to the Codespaces tab, and click on "TERMINAL" next to the "PORTS" tab that you clicked on earlier.

-Then, to create more work terminals for this course, use the drop-down arrow on the right side of the screen, navigate to "Split Terminal".
+Then, to create more work terminals for this workshop, use the drop-down arrow on the right side of the screen, navigate to "Split Terminal".

 ![9 — Split Terminal](https://i.postimg.cc/tC46G9Bh/9-split-terminal.png)